Kal Segrist

-Kal Hill Segrist (April 14, 1931 – June 26, 2015) was a utility infielder in Major League Baseball who played for the New York Yankees (1952) and Baltimore Orioles (1955).
+Kal Hill Segrist (April 14, 1931 – June 26, 2015) was an American utility infielder in Major League Baseball who played for the New York Yankees (1952) and Baltimore Orioles (1955).
 Listed at 6' 0", 180 lb., Segrist batted and threw right-handed.
 He later became a coach for the Texas Tech Red Raiders.

 Early life

 Segrist attended W. H. Adamson High School in Dallas.
 He then attended the University of Texas at Austin, and played for the Texas Longhorns.

 Professional career

 In a two-season career, Segrist was a .125 hitter (4-for-32) with four runs and one RBI in 20 games.
 He did not hit for any extra bases.
 In 17 infield appearances, he played at second base (12), third base (4) and first base (1), and posted a collective .977 fielding percentage (one error in 43 chances).

 Trade

 Before the 1955 season, in the largest transaction in major league history, the Yankees sent Segrist along with Harry Byrd, Don Leppert, Jim McDonald, Bill Miller, Willy Miranda, Hal Smith, Gus Triandos, Gene Woodling, and Ted Del Guercio to Baltimore in exchange for Mike Blyzka, Jim Fridley, Billy Hunter, Darrell Johnson, Dick Kryhoski, Don Larsen and Bob Turley.